MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositionvisual-setclip(idcompositionclip).md

 ## -description

-Sets the Clip property of this visual to the specified clip object.
-The Clip property restricts the rendering of the visual subtree
+Sets the Clip property of this visual to the specified rectangle.
+The Clip property restricts the rendering of the
-        that is rooted at this visual to a rectangular region.
+        visual subtree that is rooted at this visual to the specified rectangular region.